 GI Effects Testing

-GI Effects is an innovative stool test measuring premier biomarkers of gastrointestinal function, providing valuable clinical insight into digestive performance, gut inflammation, and the gut microbiome — areas affecting not only GI health, but overall health as well.
-GI testing and normalizing GI function helps to pinpoint imbalances in your gut to better treat your overall health.
+GI Effects is an innovative stool test measuring premier biomarkers of gastrointestinal function, providing valuable clinical insight into digestive performance, gut inflammation, and the gut microbiome — areas affecting not only GI health but overall health as well.
+GI testing and normalizing GI function help to pinpoint imbalances in your gut to better treat your overall health.

 The GI Effects Comprehensive Stool Profile is an important clinical tool in the management of symptoms and illnesses associated with a compromised GI tract.
 The GI Effects test is a stool test that measures premiere biomarkers of gastrointestinal function.
-It measures how your digestive system is performing, if there is inflammation, the general gut microbiome and how your GI health is affecting not only your gut heath but your overall health as well.
-The test will also show if there are specific pathogens present that may be causing illness, the balance of commensal and beneficial bacteria that may be contributing to symptoms and risk factors relating to the microbiome.
+It measures how your digestive system is performing, if there is inflammation, the general gut microbiome, and how your GI health is affecting not only your gut health but your overall health as well.
+The test will also show if there are specific pathogens present that may be causing illness, the balance of commensal and beneficial bacteria that may be contributing to symptoms, and risk factors relating to the microbiome.

 When should the GI Effects Comprehensive Stool Profile be considered?

-GI Effects assesses three critical areas of gut health: digestive function, gut inflammation, and the gut microbiome—areas affecting not only GI health, but overall health as well.
-For patients with symptoms that may have gastrointestinal dysfunction as their root cause, comprehensive stool diagnostics provide an effective tool for gaining clinical insight into next steps.
+GI Effects assesses three critical areas of gut health: digestive function, gut inflammation, and the gut microbiome—areas affecting not only GI health but overall health as well.
+For patients with symptoms that may have gastrointestinal dysfunction as their root cause, comprehensive stool diagnostics provide an effective tool for gaining clinical insight into the next steps.
 When a patient is experiencing digestive issues or abnormalities or other autoimmune conditions, GI Effects Testing may help to open the door to recovery.

 Assessing and normalizing GI function can have profound effects on overall health, leading to improvement in these and other conditions.
 The GI Effects® Comprehensive Stool Profile is a critical clinical tool used by our providers in the treatment of patients presenting with symptoms that can be associated with compromised gut health.